Material Issue: Legacy

 The legacy of Material Issue lives on in the International Pop Overthrow festival that plays in Los Angeles, New York City and Chicago each year.
 The IPO festival (renamed IPO from Poptopia in the late 90s to honor Material Issue) is the largest showcase of power pop music in the United States and brings in power pop bands from all over the world to showcase what is new in the world of power pop music.

 Ted Ansani continues to work in the music business in Chicago and had played bass for several post-Material Issue projects and released his own solo EP in 2000 called Throttle and Pistons - The Ted Ansani Project.
 He has made several solo appearances in the last few years in and around Chicago and has also played the IPO festival when it has come to Chicago.
 His website carries the banner of the Material Issue legacy which reminds readers of Material Issue's place in rock history.
 Ansani is married with three children.

 Mike Zelenko continues to play drums and has also played with several current Material Issue projects.
 He has drummed for Green, the Darlings and most recently Zelenko has been playing with a new power pop band from Chicago called The Ladies and Gentlemen.

 In 2002, the song "Everything", from the Destination Universe album, was covered by the band Stereo Fuse and received moderate airplay on alternative radio.

 The Tragically Hip song "Escape Is At Hand For The Travellin' Man", from the album Phantom Power, is a tribute to Ellison.

 Australian power pop band the Pyramidiacs also released a tribute song to Ellison, entitled "Jim", on their 1997 album Teeter Totter.

 Original drummer Danny Thompson is currently playing for punk rock band Face to Face and metal band the Uprising.
 The original bassist, Lance Tawzer, went on to form The Lupins (RCA Records) and wrote a song for the movie Dumb and Dumber; he married Q101 (WKQX) DJ Samantha James and they have two children.

 In 2018, it was announced via Facebook that a feature-length documentary was in production with the band as the subject.
-The film was released in 2021.
-The documentary features people like Rick Nielsen, Jeff Kwatinetz, Matt Pinfield, Steve Albini, Mike Chapman, and the original members of the band.
+The film, titled Out of Time: The Material Issue Story was released in 2021 through Factory 25.
+The documentary features people like, Jeff Kwatinetz, Matt Pinfield, Steve Albini, Mike Chapman, and the original members of the band.